l0wigh/crkbd_config/README.md

 0 -> 1 -> 0 -> 1 -> 2
 ```

 The V4 layout is pretty much a mix of the V3 and the V2.
 I simply added a reset combo that works on any layer.
-Just press left and right layer key and it goes back to zero.
+Just press left and right layer key and it goes back to the layer 0.
 It's a safer solution for the V2 and more efficient solution for the V3.

-Both are pretty much fully useable for coding.
-I do prefer the third one to avoid typing in the wrong layer.
-Easier on my mind to work like that.

 ## Why you use temporary layout toggle only on one layer